Nekolike/Mappy/README.md

 I recorded a showcase/tutorial to guide through the tool.
 You find check it out here: [Youtube - Mappy](https://www.youtube.com/watch?v=JkStW1uJr7A)

 # Updates

+Update 13.01.2020 - Version 0.7.2
+- **Mappy v0.7.2 is live now**
+- I am happy to announce that there is no limit to categories anymore.
+I removed all the hardcoded stuff and improved the UX a little bit.
+Check out the Updates.txt for more details

 12.01.2020
 - **Mappy v0.7 + 0.7.1 is live now**
 - The update is small again and was named 0.6.1 but I messed up and had to rename it to 0.7 (Also added a quick update 0.7.1 for bug-reasons).
 I added the option to change the overlay-toggle-key to whatever you want!
 Check out the new "Change Toggle-Key"-button!